Agricultural Marketing Service, USDA.

 Interim Final Rule: Issued November 8 2002; published November 19, 2002 (67 FR 69668).

 Final Decision: Issued April 5, 2004; published April 9, 2004 (69 FR 18834).

 Findings and Determinations

 The findings and determinations hereinafter set forth supplement those that were made when the Pacific Northwest order was first issued and when it was amended.
 The previous findings and determinations are hereby ratified and confirmed, except where they may conflict with those set forth herein.

 The following findings are hereby made with respect to the Pacific Northwest order:

 (a) Findings upon the basis of the hearing record.
 Pursuant to the provisions of the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
-601-674), and the applicable rules of practice and procedure governing the formulation of marketing agreements and marketing orders (7 CFR part 900), a public hearing was held upon certain proposed amendments to the tentative marketing agreement and to the order regulating the handling of milk in the Pacific Northwest marketing area.
+601-674), and the applicable rules of practice and procedure governing the formulation of marketing agreements and marketing orders (7 CFR part 900), a public hearing was held upon certain proposed amendments to the tentative marketing agreement and to the order regulating the handling of Start Printed Page 34913milk in the Pacific Northwest marketing area.

 Upon the basis of the evidence introduced at such hearing and the record thereof it is found that: